Ecommerce packaging: The ultimate guide

 eCommerce packaging - tape

-For a more professional look, water-activated tape is a better option.
-Reinforced, water-activated kraft tape provides a strong seal that will hold together packages of 25 pounds or more.
-You’ll need a dispenser to wet the tape if you choose this option.
+Water-activated tape is a better option for a more durable, professional look.
+Reinforced, water-activated Kraft tape provides a strong seal that will hold together packages of 25 pounds or more.
+If you choose this option, you’ll need a dispenser to wet the tape.

 When you ship products in a box, in most cases you need to add infill to keep them from moving around during shipping.
 Infill adds extra padding and stability to ensure your orders arrive undamaged.